Jrouze/PGA-QM/README.md

 [WORK IN PROGRESS]

+## Description
-This repository aims at providing all the necessary ressources and instructions to reproduce the results presented in [LINK TO PAPER TO ADD]
+This repository aims at providing all the necessary ressources and instructions to reproduce the results presented in [LINK TO PAPER TO ADD].
+It constains the following files and folders :

+- PGA-QM.py provides an implement of how to use the parallel genetic algorithm (PGA) to map a quantum circuit to some hardware.
+Running it writes a "bench_..._.txt" file that can be used to study the performance of the algorithms
+- PGA-QM_Speedup.py provides the same code, but running it returns a "speedup_..._.txt" file that can be used to study the scalabity of the algorithm
+- Benchmarks is a folder containing all the circuits studied in the paper.
+They were taken from https://www.cda.cit.tum.de/mqtbench/.

-###Installation instruction
+## Installation instruction

-Using the command "make PGAi CIRCUIT=circuit SIZE=size", with i in {1, 2, 3}, circuit in {ghzall, dj, ghz} and size in {80, 120}, one can reproduce the experiment of .
-Similarly, the command "make PGAistop CIRCUIT=circuit SIZE=size" with i in {1, 2, 3} can be used to reproduce the remaining experiments.

-Note that in order to function properly, the folder called "Benchmarks" should be placed in the same folder as PGA-QM.py, otherwise the path in line 48 of PGA-QM.py will need to be modified accordingly.
-The "Benchmarks" folder contains of the necessary files to reproduce the experiments (files taken from https://www.cda.cit.tum.de/mqtbench/).
+The python codes provided in this repository rely on several python libraries, namely pygad and qiskit.
+They can be installed using pip : `pip install pygad` and `pip install qiskit==0.43.3`.

-Important note : All codes have been implemented and tested using Qiskit 0.43.3.
-There is no guarentee that newer version would be compatible with this code.
+Note that all codes have been implemented and tested using qiskit 0.43.3 only.
+There is no guarentee that older or newer version would be compatible with this code.
+However, pygad's lastest version should work fine.

+## How to use
+PGA-QM.py can be executed using `python3 PGA-QM.py -c CIRCUIT SIZE --pga PGA -s STOP` where CIRCUIT is the type of circuit to be used (ex : ghzall, ghz, dj, qft) and SIZE is the number of qubits of the circuit.
+Note